 Healthy gums are not meant to bleed.
 Bleeding can be a sign of gingivitis or gum disease.
-A Dentist will be able to examine your gums and offer treatment.
-If you experience bleeding whilst flossing, perserve with it.
+Our Dentists will be able to examine your gums and offer treatment.
+If you experience bleeding whilst flossing, persevere with it.
 As long as it is not hurting then you are not doing any damage.
 The more regular you floss the less you will experience bleeding.

-What do I do if I have an accident and my tooth gets knocked/knocked out?
+What do I do if I have an accident and my tooth gets knocked or knocked out?

 If you notice anything different with your teeth you should organise an appointment ASAP.
-Attending to the issue before it becomes a problem will save you alot of discomfort and potentially cash.
+Attending to the issue before it becomes a problem will save you alot of discomfort.
 If you are suffering from a toothache, you should take what you would normally for pain relief until you can be seen by a Dentist.